 Each if us has essentially three minds that we juggle - CONSCIOUS, SUBCONSCIOUS, and UNCONSCIOUS.
-We may want to add on the Superconscious mind for spirituality sake.
+We may want to add on the Superconscious mind, or Divine Mind for spirituality sake.

 A lot of different literature uses different terms.
 Which one is which?
 Which one is correct?
 Are they the same or different?
 What is the difference between the subconscious mind and the unconscious mind?
 Even some experts in the field of psychology struggle with defining the terms and they are often, mistakenly, used interchangeably.

 The mind can be divided into three systems: the CONSCIOUS mind, the SUBCONSCIOUS mind, and the UNCONSCIOUS mind.

 The CONSCIOUS MIND is you AWARENESS at the present moment.